rollbar/Rollbar.NET/README.md

             }
 ```

-## Monitoring Notifier’s Internal Events
+## Monitoring the Notifier’s Internal Events

-To monitor any Notifier library internal event regardless of specific instance of the Notifier:
+To monitor any internal event regardless of the specific instance of the Notifier:

-1. Get a reference to the RollbarQueueController.Instnace singleton.
+1. Get a reference to the `RollbarQueueController.Instance` singleton.
-2. Subscribe to its InternalEvent event.
+2. Subscribe to its `InternalEvent` event.
-3. Implement the event handler the way you see it.
-4. As the result of this subscription, at runtime, all the Rollbar internal events generated while using any instance of the Notifier will be reported into the event handler.
+3. Implement the event handler as you desire.
+As the result of this subscription, at runtime, all the Rollbar internal events generated while using any instance of the Notifier will be reported into the event handler.

 To monitor internal events within any specific instance of the Notifier:

 1. Get a reference to a specific instance of the Notifier.
-2. Subscribe to its InternalEvent event.
+2. Subscribe to its `InternalEvent` event.
-3. Implement the event handler the way you see it.
-4. As the result of this subscription, at runtime, all the Rollbar internal events generated while using this specific instance of the Notifier will be reported into the event handler.
+3. Implement the event handler as you desire.
+As the result of this subscription, at runtime, all the Rollbar internal events generated while using this specific instance of the Notifier will be reported into the event handler.

-For example, to demonstrate both levels of monitoring at the same time:
+Below is an example using both levels of monitoring at the same time:

 ```csharp
         static void Main(string[] args)